LimitPoint/TimeWarp/README.md

 1. **path: String** - The path of the video file to be scaled.

 2. **frameRate: Int32** - The desired frame rate of the scaled video.
+Specify 0 for variable rate.

 3. **destination: String** - The path of the scaled video file.